 FiscalNote Holdings Ownership

-FiscalNote Holdings holds a total of 149.93 Million outstanding shares.
+The market capitalization of FiscalNote Holdings is $58.9 Million.
 30% of FiscalNote Holdings outstanding shares are owned by other corporate entities.
 Institutional investors are typically referred to investors that purchase positions in a given stock to benefit from reduced commissions.
 Consequently, institutional investors are subject to different rules and regulations than regular investors.
 Please look out for any change in current institutional holding as this could mean something significant has changed at the company or is about to change.
-Please note that no matter how many assets the company secures, if the real value of the firm is less than the current market value, you may not be able to make money on it.
+Please take into account that even companies with profitable outlook can generate negative future returns on their equity.
+If the true value of the firm is less than the current market value, you may not be able generate positive returns on investment in the long run.

 Please note, institutional investors have a lot of resources and new technology at their disposal.
 They can put in a lot of research and financial analysis when reviewing investment options.
 There are many different types of institutional investors, including banks, hedge funds, insurance companies, and pension plans.
 One of the main advantages they have over retail investors is the fees paid for trades.
 As they are buying in large quantities, they can manage their cost more effectively.